twin-digital/appadap/actions/deploy-vercel-prebuild/README.md

 ## Prerequisites

+This action expects a standardized project setup:

-- The specified artifact must exist and contain a valid Vercel prebuild
+- The specified artifact must exist and contain a valid Vercel prebuild (`.out/next-build.tgz` with `.next/` directory)
 - Node.js and pnpm must be available in the runner environment
 - Vercel CLI must be available (via `npx vercel`)
-- Database migration scripts must be available via `pnpm run db:migrate`
+- Project must have a `db:migrate` script that runs database migrations (typically Prisma)
 - GitHub token with repo permissions (automatically provided in Actions)

 ## Inputs